-- The Orange County Board of County Commissioners

-- >>>> Valencia Water Control District

-- 🔊 South Florida Water Management District
+- >>>> Valencia Water Control District - South Florida Water Management District

 Largest Institutional Land Uses Within the Study Area

 The largest institutional uses within the resort area are the Orange County Convention Center (OCCC) and the UCF's Rosen College of Hospitality Management.
 Owned and operated by Orange County, the OCCC is one of the largest economic engines in the region.
 The facility includes two buildings (West and North/South) that host a variety of events catering to thousands of visitors each year.
 The Rosen College of Hospitality Management building opened in early 2004 and is the largest, most advanced facility ever built for hospitality management education in the United States.
 The school's wide array of academic programs includes Hospitality Management, Event Management, Restaurant & Food Service Management, and Entertainment Management.